 Because this is horrendous and hideous.
 Can you imagine the fear these animals must be in the last minutes of their lives?
 No living being deserves to be treated and used this way.
 These are private fishermen and the penalty is ONLY 2 years and a monetary fine we want the penalty to be stiffened to deter this horrific crime!

-A National Geographic reports on this from an October 19, 2005 article entitled “Dogs Used as Shark Bait on French Island.”
-The popular photo was linked as well.
-In the article we find that the dog in question was purportedly someone’s pet, but most “bait” stories included stray dogs.
-This is because stray dogs on the island were viewed as “vermin” by many locals.
+National Geographic reported on this story on October 19, 2005 in an article entitled “Dogs Used as Shark Bait on French Island“.
+The popular photo was linked in the column as well.
+According to the editorial, the six-month-old dog in the photo was purportedly someone’s pet that had gone missing, and the animal was successfully treated by a local veterinarian before being returned to the owners.
+However, most “baiting” stories involved the use of stray dogs, as stray dogs on the island were viewed as “vermin” by many locals.

-The French embassy referred to the incidents as isolated and illegal, though animal rights activists in France claimed it was happening “almost every week” according to the article.
+The French embassy referred to the incidents as isolated and illegal, yet the write-up stated that animal rights activists in France claimed it was happening “almost every week”.

 The story was again reported two years later on August 3, 2007 in a story by The Sun.
-The same photo of a dog with a fishhook through its snout was included.
-That article stated, “The pup was found in a coastal creek and is thought to have somehow freed itself from a fishing line.”
+The same photo of the dog with the fishhook through its snout was included.
+Although it has since changed, The Sun article once stated, “The pup was found in a coastal creek and is thought to have somehow freed itself from a fishing line.”

 A local paper originally reported on 9/30/2005 that a 50-year old man had been sentenced to two years in prison for animal cruelty.
-The National Geographic article reported a 51-year old man who was fined $5000 for similar abuse, though the man claimed the dog was accidentally injured by a trap he had set.
+This article is now archived in French and users must pay to read it, but a link to the supposed article can still be found here.
+The National Geographic article also reported a 51-year old man who was fined $5982.00 for a similar abuse, though the man claimed the dog was accidentally injured by a trap he had set to keep animals away from his chickens.